top of page

 Question: How is RCG training delivered?

 Answer: Responsible Conduct of Gambling (RCG) training is delivered online or face-to-face by ACT-approved training providers such as Access Recognised Training Australia.
-Access is the only ACT-approved provider of RCG training in Canberra.
+Access is the only ACT-approved provider of online RCG training in Canberra.

 Question: How long is an RCG certificate valid in the ACT?